rafaelrcamargo/known.nvim/README.md

 But this is not all, also nebulous is configured, just not active for now.

-> nebulous.nvim: Minimalist Collection of Colorschemes for Neovim Written in Lua
+> nebulous.nvim: Minimalist Collection of Color schemes for Neovim Written in Lua

 <!-- TODO: Nebulous demo -->